bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-list.md

   );
   ```

-- Searching for a lead by phone
+- Search for a lead by phone

   ```js
   BX24.callMethod(